 If such terminology is brought forth with the intention of deliberately offending someone, then it can truly be said to be racist, otherwise it is merely a word.

 Today, there are many who are much too quick to take offence.
 Indeed, it would seem that there are those who seek out ways in which they can be offended.
-I tend to think of them as the ‘Outrage Brigade’.
-They are everywhere, and their insincere remonstrations actually do a great dis-service to the goal of combatting racist language and racism.
+Rebel Voice tends to think of them as the ‘Outrage Brigade’.
+They are everywhere, and their insincere remonstrations actually do a great dis-service to the goal of combating racist language and racism.
 They are kinda like the ‘Boy who cried wolf’.

 As for where racism is found… we know that it is global, and exists in every racial and ethnic group, where it should always be thought unacceptable.

-Addressing this issue, I was reminded of the past, when I was working on the building sites of the US.
-On one job, a particular work ‘colleague’ was someone who could only be described as a cracker redneck from Utah, who I shall refer to as Cletus- or Clete when I feel nostalgic – for the purposes of this anecdote.
+Addressing this issue, Rebel Voice was reminded of the past, whilst working on the building sites of the US.
+On one job, a particular work ‘colleague’ was someone who could only be described as a cracker redneck from Utah, who shall be referred to as Cletus- or Clete during periods of nostalgia – for the purposes of this anecdote.

 Ole Cletus was a big fella.
 He was tall and muscled and as thick as two short planks.
 He dressed in standard hill-billy fare of blue jeans, a sleeveless tee, or plaid shirt, and the obligatory baseball cap.
 It’s fair to say that Clete was as far removed from black or Irish as it’s possible to get whilst remaining on Earth.

-On certain occasions, when Cletus was being particularly annoying, or was lamenting the existence of black ghettoes (for all the wrong reasons), I would politely inquire if his parents were cousins.
-I would have asked if his parents were siblings, but I feared that Clete would misunderstand the term and begin to tell me of their religious persuasion.
-In any event, Clete’s response was inevitably, ‘Hey, fuck you, Mick’ (my name is not Mick…).
+On certain occasions, when Cletus was being particularly annoying, or was lamenting the existence of black ghettoes (for all the wrong reasons), Rebel Voice would politely inquire if his parents were cousins, and would have asked if his parents were siblings, but feared that Clete would misunderstand the term and begin to tell me of their religious persuasion.
+In any event, Clete’s response was inevitably, ‘Hey, fuck you, Mick’ (Rebel Voice‘s actual name is not Mick…).

-It was against this backdrop that I once inquired of my north American workmate as to whether or not he had ever been on the Jerry Springer Show, to which he replied, ‘Fuck you, you backward talkin’, potato eatin’ motherfucker.’
-I could do nothing but laugh heartily (does anyone laugh heartily any more) at my cracker friend’s witticism.
+It was against this backdrop that Rebel Voice once inquired of this north American workmate as to whether or not he had ever been on the Jerry Springer Show, to which he replied, ‘Fuck you, you backward talkin’, potato eatin’ motherfucker.’
+What is there to do but laugh heartily (does anyone laugh heartily any more) at this cracker friend’s witticism.
 But, even with so much clear evidence of both anti-Irish sentiment, and a professed dislike of black people, was Clete a racist?
-No, I don’t believe so.
+No, Rebel Voice doesn’t believe so.

 He used to drive his battered pick-up – with the cab crudely cut off and the jagged uprights still showing – through the centre of San Francisco as he whistled at women and slagged off gay men, dressed as he was like one of the Village People with his Confederate bandanna affixed to his shorn, thick skull.

-But Cletus was a product of a tough upbringing, some of which he inexplicably shared with me.
+But Cletus was a product of a tough upbringing, some of which he inexplicably shared with his work colleagues.
 He was angry at life and the hand he had been dealt.
 He had issues and he needed a way to vent, and so he used anti-Irish terms, and racist terms, and sexist language.
-Clete was an asshole, but I didn’t view him as racist.
+Clete was an asshole, but Rebel Voice didn’t view him as racist.